nmicht/SimplePHPRouter/README.md

 - Use URL segments as parameters.
 - Get request data and processes as parameters.
 - Pass parameters to the controller.
+- Get child routes from the current url (optional).

 ## Usage